chpoit/utsushis-charm/README.md

   - Traditional Chinese
   - Simplified Chinese

+## Supported App Language:
+- English

+Looking for people who can submit translations.
+Use (this file)[data/translations/eng.json] and replace the messages appropriately if you are interested in contributing.
+Create a pull request to show up as a contributor within Github.
+I can add you in this readme if you only want to create an issue with the translations.

+I am currently working on a translation to French.

+Having translations for the instructions for other languages might be useful, but it will require lots of maintenance.

 # FAQ
 - Q: Can I use a capture card instead?
   - I tested recording in 720p and 1080p with OBS using a Genki Shadowcast and everything worked.
 (MKV, others should work too)